 A nice place to You can eat the tastiest poffertjes at a funfair or market at a poffertjes stall.
 At some poffertjes stalls, you can bake your own poffertjes, under the supervision of the poffertjes cook.
 How hilarious is that?

 A good place to eat some poffertjes is in Laren, a little town near Amsterdam.
 Here you find a traditional old Dutch poffertjes restaurant where you can, on the old-fashionable way, enjoy this old Dutch delicacy.
 This poffertjes restaurant is open from March till September.

 And now I am going to share my Poffertjes recipe with you, so you can make them at home and make your family addicted to this Dutch specialty.

 - 15 g fresh yeast or 7 g dried yeast

 - 1 egg

 - unsalted butter and icing sugar

 Fatten the Poffertjespan with unsalted butter.
 If you don’t have a Poffertjespan use a normal frying pan.
 Put the heat on medium.
-When the pan is heated squirt or scoop the batter in the pan.
+Heat the poffertjes pan, quirt or scoop the batter into the pan.

 After a few minutes, when the underside is cooked golden brown, gently loosen them with a fork and flip them over.
 When both sides are backed, place the Poffertjes on a plate with the best butter you can get and put on a big load of icing (powdered) sugar.